 “The support I got from my teachers, the principal, and the whole faculty was so amazing.
 All my teachers would watch my matches.
 It was nice, all the support I got.”

 A Lesson Learned

-The featherweight prospect graduated from Mililani in May 2016, but the biggest lesson he learned would happen outside of the classroom.
-Actually, it was at the Cotai Arena in Macau, China, when he fought Martin “The Situ-Asian” Nguyen at ONE: HEROES OF THE WORLD later that August.
+The featherweight prospect graduated from high school in May 2016, but the biggest lesson he learned would happen outside of the classroom.
+Actually, it was at the Cotai Arena in Macau, China, when he faced Martin “The Situ-Asian” Nguyen at ONE: HEROES OF THE WORLD that August.

-In that bout, Lee was out-struck, and despite momentarily stunning his opponent, was hit by powerful left hook that completely stunned him.
-That led to Nguyen putting him, and his spotless record, to sleep.
+In that bout, Lee was out-struck, and despite momentarily stunning his opponent, was hit by powerful left hook that completely floored him.
+That led to Nguyen putting him, and his spotless record, to sleep via guillotine choke.

 No one is ever happy to lose.
 But after some much needed reflection, it became painfully obvious to Lee that he was burnt out from the constant grind of school and training camp.
 His head truly was not in the right state of mind that night, and now, he has grown as a martial artist.

 “I feel as if I matured so much because of that loss,” he begins.“It allowed me to become a better martial artist, and I definitely feel the changes I have made in my game, my competition style, and my training.
 It is definitely going to pay off in the long run.”